Estimated reading time: 6 minutes

 We recently get many of these emails, and I often wonder where people get these ideas.

-Diving in Zanzibar with Whale Shark, Manta Rays, and lots of Sharks?
+Who is Diving in Zanzibar with Whale Sharks?

 I decided to search the web and find why everyone these days are so eager to dive with pelagic in Zanzibar.
 My first search result was climbkilimanjaroguide.com.
 I found that in Zanzibar you can “explore forgotten shipwrecks and swim with manatees, rays, whale sharks”.
 Now, this article is long, very thorough, and even offers exact seasons for watching all these animals.
 The photos in this guide are great, but most of them were not taken anywhere in the Indian Ocean.
 To my opinion, the writer has never dived in Zanzibar.